by Nancy Armitage

 Idea: Permanent Display of Mrs. Arabella D. Huntington’s personal things (Huntington Library, San Marino, CA):

 Couldn’t the Huntington Library make a permanent room/ exhibition of just Mrs. Arabella D. Huntington’s personal things?
-Stop all the mystery of her life, we know so much about her Arabella’s life now.
+Stop all the mystery of her life, we know so much about her Arabella’s life now in 2023.
 All these interesting items could be on permanent display in cabinets:

 Copies of the Arabella letters (Check my blog for “Arabella Letters”),